JohanDegraeve/xdripswift/xdrip/Transmitter/README.md

 handles the reconnect but the delegate class can for instance show the connection status to the user.
 It will be informed about the connection status via the function centralManagerDidConnect in the BluetoothTransmitterDelegate

-**CGMTransmitterProtocol** defines functions that CGM transmitter classes need to implement.
+**CGMTransmitter** defines functions that CGM transmitter classes need to implement.

 The CGM transmitter communicates back to the caller via the **CGMTransmitterDelegate** protocol.<br> Needs to be conformed to, for instance by a view controller, or manager, .. whatever<br>